teincsolutions/aostp-dashboard/AUTH_LOGIN_FLOW.md

 ## Overview

-This API implements a secure two-factor authentication (2FA) flow.
+This API implements a secure authentication system with:

+1. **Two-factor authentication (2FA)** - Optional additional security layer
+2. **Forced password change** - New users must change their temporary password on first login

 When a user has 2FA enabled, the login process requires two steps.
+Additionally, newly created users will have limited access until they change their password.

 ## Login Flow